jakekugel/jotquote/README.rst

     The best way out is always through.  - Robert Frost

-Although there are 100 quotes included with the package, the purpose of jotquote is to help you build a collection of your own favorites.
+Although there are 100 quotes included with the package, the purpose of jotquote is to help you build a collection of your own favorite quotes.
 Adding new quotes is easy::

     $ jotquote add "The larger the island of knowledge, the longer the shoreline of wonder. - James Madison"